Fradeet/OSM-tiles-splice-tool/README.md

 You can collect the osm server(or host yourself) tiles, and make a big tiles.

 ## Tutorial
-And you need install the Python module first.
+You need install the Python module first.
 ```bash
 pip install pillow
 pip install requests